Unfrozen Winter Winners Enjoy Their Disney Cruise

-“We cannot thank Service Experts enough for this once in a lifetime experience,” Rebecca said after they returned from their cruise.
-“I tear up when I think about the experience as a whole.
-Submitting an entry I never thought would go anywhere, learning we were a finalist, the nail-biting voting phase, the big announcement, planning and choosing which cruise, the anticipation of going and finally experiencing an unbelievable adventure.
-It was such a fun time living it all.
-We are forever grateful!”
+“Our family cannot thank Service Experts enough for this unbelievable opportunity,” Rebecca said after they returned home.
+“I get emotional when I think about the experience as a whole.
+Submitting our picture to a contest I never thought would go anywhere, finding out we were a finalist, the anxious voting stage, the big win, reading about and selecting which cruise, the anticipation of going and finally experiencing a sensational trip.
+It was such an amazing time living it all.
+We are so grateful!”

 Like Service Experts on Facebook to watch for our next great contest!

 The usual path of going to college after high school isn’t right for everyone.
 If you’re eager to start a career, particularly in a skilled trade like heating and air conditioning, you might be looking for alternatives that provide financial stability and professional growth.
 That’s where...
 Continue reading

 7 Tips for a More Earth-Friendly and Energy-Efficient Home